Listen to this episode

 Where centralised AI wins today

 Ease of use.
-Sign up, get an API key, start building.
+Sign up, get an APIAPIApplication Programming Interface.
+A structured way for one piece of software to talk to another.
+In DeAI, APIs let applications request inference from a model without running the model themselves.Like a waiter in a restaurant.
+You don't walk into the kitchen and cook your own meal.
+You tell the waiter what you want, they tell the kitchen, the kitchen cooks it, and the waiter brings it back.
+The API is the waiter.Read more → key, start building.
 The developer experience on centralised platforms is polished.
 Documentation is thorough.
 Libraries work out of the box.
 You can go from zero to a working prototype in an afternoon.

 Reliability.
 Centralised APIs have uptime guarantees, dedicated infrastructure and engineering teams keeping things running.
-When you are building a production system, this matters.
+When you’re building a production system, this matters.

 Multimodal capability.
 Vision, audio, video, tool use, computer interaction.
 Centralised models are years ahead on multimodal capabilities.
 Open models are catching up but the gap remains.